That Unknown Family In My Dreams

 The other day, I was looking through someone’s yearbook, turned a page, and came across a school photo.
 There was a girl at the end of one row, and I wondered: Who is that girl?
 Then I read the caption below and saw that the girl was me.

-Is this phenomenon common?
-Is there a practical reason for it to occur?
-Or is it some “deep within the psyche” manifestation that will always be just out of reach?
+Is this some “deep within the psyche” manifestation that will always be just out of reach?

 That Family In My Dreams:

 That unknown family in my dreams may forever be just a cliff note.
-Maybe we are strangers and will remain so forever.
 There could be no rhyme or reason for this family to visit me in my dreams.
 Sometimes what is, just is.

-But the oddest part of all is the idea that they might be there for a reason.
-The fact that they keep coming back, as if trying to convey something to me, is in itself telling.
+But the oddest part is that they keep coming back, as if trying to convey something to me, which, in itself, is telling.

-You can’t put a puzzle together if you don’t have the edges that frame what is inside.
+You can’t put a puzzle together without the edges that frame what is inside.

 I have a dream book if I can find it I will look up and see what your dream means !